ETC-A/etca-spec/base-isa.md

 ### Immediate Computation

-For the `01` format the second byte has the format `RRR IIIII`, where the 5bit immediate acts as operand `B`.
+The second byte has the format `RRR IIIII`, where the 5bit immediate acts as operand `B`.
 The immediate is sign extended for the first 12 operations.

 ### Opcodes